 Before we move onto step 3, let’s take a look at a couple of common scenarios:

-Scenario 1: One shift per day, or a split shift.
+Scenario 1: One shift per day.

 For massage therapists, mental health practitioners, physiotherapists, and other disciplines that only offer one shift per day, your shift availability may look something like this: